-PRI advances the research agendas and academic careers of our affiliated faculty through targeted funding.
+PRI advances the research agendas and academic careers of our PRI Associates through targeted funding.

 SSRI Seed Grants

 SSRI offers several types of funding for researchers working in the social sciences.
 We have different levels of funding, as well as funding that is specific to different institutes, types of research, and services offered.
 For more information, please click here.

 PRI Seed Grants

 PRI puts out two calls per year for seed grant funding that are interdisciplinary, innovative, likely to have special scientific impact, and related to our signature themes.